Guidelines for submission and technical validation of applications

 Submission via CESP

-Submission of the initial application as well as supplemental information and working documents can be done via CESP.
+Submission of the initial application as well as supplemental information and working documents must be done via CESP.
 Submission via CESP is possible for DCP, MRP and the national procedure.
-For guidelines on CESP submissions, please see cesp.hma.eu.
+For guidelines on CESP submissions, please see cespportal.hma.eu.

-From 1 October, the Danish Medicines Agency will no longer accept physical submissions, e.g. in paper form or on CD/DVD.
+The Danish Medicines Agency doesn´t accept physical submissions, e.g. in paper form or on CD/DVD.
 These submissions must instead be made electronically and according to the guidelines for electronic submissions.

 Electronic format requirements